mholmboe/minff/README.md

 % Adds a string for the forcefield version, currently not used MINERAL=minff_atom(MINERAL,Box_dim,'minff')

-% Write a Gromacs topology file (currenlty only .itp files. .psf files coming soon..) write_atom_itp(MINERAL,Box_dim,'minff_MINERAL.itp',1.25,2.25) % * The first cutoff (1.25 Å) represents max bond distance to any H. The second cutoff (2.45 Å) represents the max bond distance between any non-H atomtypes, like Si-O.
+% Write topology files
+% See inside the functions how the cutoffs work.
+The first cutoff (1.25 Å) represents max bond distance to any H. The second cutoff (2.45 Å) represents the max bond distance between any non-H atomtypes, like Si-O. write_minff_itp(atom, Box_dim, filename); % GROMACS topology file, note only bonds and angles write_minff_psf(atom, Box_dim, filename); % Note: only bonds and angles write_minff_lmp(atom, Box_dim, filename); % Note: see inside function how bond/angle types are handled

 % Write the new structure
 write_atom_pdb(MINERAL,Box_dim,'minff_MINERAL.pdb')